SWE-Factory: Your Automated Factory for Issue Resolution Training Data and Evaluation Benchmarks: Introduction

 \section{Introduction}

-The GitHub issue resolution task, which involves addressing real-world software issues like bug fixes and feature enhancements~\cite{BissyandeLJRKT13,TaoZWZWZ24}, is a crucial aspect of software maintenance~\cite{jimenez2023swe,guo2025omnigirl}.
-Given its practical importance, the task has become a key benchmark for evaluating the software engineering capabilities of Large Language Models (LLMs)~\cite{xia2024agentless,liu2024marscode,tao2024magis,yang2024swe,chen2024coder,zhang2024autocoderover,arora2024masai,wang2024opendevin,ma2024understand}.
-A prominent example is SWE-bench~\cite{jimenez2023swe}, a large-scale benchmark for evaluation, whose success has inspired many subsequent benchmarks that extend coverage to more languages and issue types~\cite{zan2024swe,guo2025omnigirl,aleithan2024swe,yang2024swe,zan2025multi}.
-More recently, inspired by the rise of Reinforcement Learning with Verifiable Rewards (RLVR), researchers have begun to construct interactive training environments to improve model capabilities on this task~\cite{pan2024training,yang2025swe,jain2025r2e}.
-For example, environments like SWE-Gym~\cite{pan2024training} provide the automated, test-based feedback necessary for such training and have demonstrated significant potential to enhance model performance on this task.
+The GitHub issue resolution task, which involves addressing real-world software issues like bug fixing and feature enhancements~\cite{BissyandeLJRKT13,TaoZWZWZ24}, is a crucial aspect of software maintenance~\cite{jimenez2023swe,guo2025omnigirl}.
+Given its practical importance, the task has become a key benchmark for evaluating the software engineering capabilities of Large Language Models (LLMs)~\cite{xia2024agentless,liu2024marscode,tao2024magis,yang2024swem,chen2024coder,zhang2024autocoderover,arora2024masai,wang2024opendevin,ma2024understand}.
+A prominent example is SWE-bench~\cite{jimenez2023swe}, a large-scale benchmark for evaluation, whose success has inspired many subsequent benchmarks that extend coverage to more languages and issue types~\cite{zan2024swe,guo2025omnigirl,aleithan2024swe,yang2024swem,zan2025multi,he2025swe}.
+More recently, researchers have begun to construct training datasets to improve the software engineering ability of models ~\cite{pan2024training,yang2025swe,jain2025r2e}.
+For example, SWE-Gym~\cite{pan2024training} collects a large-scale GitHub issue resolution dataset from Python repositories for agent-based model training, and achieves significant performance improvements on this task.